 FF = min(ES of successors) − EF

 The amount of time a task can be delayed without delaying any of its immediate successors.
-Free float is always ≤ total float.
+Free float is always less than or equal to total float.
 Unlike total float, using free float does not affect other tasks on the path.

 Critical Path Identification

-A task is on the critical path when Total Float = 0.
-The critical path is the continuous chain of zero-float tasks from the project's first task to the last — it represents the longest path through the network and determines the minimum project duration.
+A task is on the critical path when Total Float equals zero.
+The critical path is the continuous chain of zero-float tasks from the project's first task to the last.
+It represents the longest path through the network and determines the minimum project duration.

 📌

 Near-critical paths matter too.
-Tasks with very low total float (e.g. 1–2 days on a 3-month project) are near-critical — a small delay or risk event could push them onto the critical path.
-Experienced PMs monitor near-critical paths as closely as the critical path itself.
+Tasks with very low total float, for example 1 to 2 days on a 3-month project, are near-critical.
+A small delay or risk event could push them onto the critical path.
+I always monitored near-critical paths as closely as the critical path itself on my construction projects.

 FAQ

-The Critical Path Method (CPM) is a project scheduling technique that identifies the longest sequence of dependent tasks — the critical path — which determines the minimum project duration.
+The Critical Path Method, or CPM, is a project scheduling technique that identifies the longest sequence of dependent tasks.
+This sequence is the critical path and it determines the minimum project duration.
 Any delay to a task on the critical path directly delays the project end date.
-Tasks not on the critical path have float — the amount of time they can slip without affecting the project end date.
+Tasks not on the critical path have float, which is the amount of time they can slip without affecting the project end date.
 CPM was developed by DuPont in the late 1950s and remains a core technique in PMP, PRINCE2 and most PM methodologies.
+I taught this to every PMP student I have trained.

-Float (also called slack) is the amount of time a task can be delayed without delaying the overall project completion date.
+Float, also called slack, is the amount of time a task can be delayed without delaying the overall project completion date.
 Total Float is the maximum delay a task can absorb without affecting the project end.
 Free Float is how much a task can slip without delaying any of its immediate successors.
-Tasks on the critical path have zero total float — any delay directly extends the project.
+Tasks on the critical path have zero total float.
+Any delay there directly extends the project.
 Understanding float helps PMs make resource allocation decisions and identify scheduling flexibility during execution.

-ES (Early Start) is the earliest a task can begin.
-EF (Early Finish) = ES + Duration — the earliest it can complete.
-LS (Late Start) is the latest a task can start without delaying the project.
-LF (Late Finish) = LS + Duration.
-Total Float = LS − ES.
-These four values are calculated through the forward pass (ES and EF) and backward pass (LS and LF) of the CPM algorithm.
+ES, or Early Start, is the earliest a task can begin.
+EF, or Early Finish, equals ES plus Duration, the earliest it can complete.
+LS, or Late Start, is the latest a task can start without delaying the project.
+LF, or Late Finish, equals LS plus Duration.
+Total Float equals LS minus ES.
+These four values are calculated through the forward pass for ES and EF, and the backward pass for LS and LF, of the CPM algorithm.
 On the PMP exam, these values appear in node diagrams where each task box shows all four corner values.

 The critical path is identified by calculating Total Float for every task.
-Any task with Total Float = 0 is on the critical path.
-The critical path is the continuous chain of zero-float tasks from the project start to the project finish — it is the longest path through the network.
-If two or more paths are equally long, all are critical paths.
+Any task with Total Float of zero is on the critical path.
+The critical path is the continuous chain of zero-float tasks from the project start to the project finish.
+It is the longest path through the network.
+If two or more paths are equally long, all of them are critical paths.
 In the calculator above, critical path tasks are highlighted in violet with a "Critical" badge in the results table.